mghpcsim/rtd-nese/docs/source/using-nese.rst

 NESE Tape is composed of a tape system with nine storage frames holding 6658 media slots, two tape robots and 34 tape drives.
-The system can be expanded with an additional seven frames that can be expanded to hold 13398 total tape cartridge slots.
+The system can be expanded with an additional seven frames to hold 13398 total tape cartridge slots.

 Each NESE Tape allocation comes with a disk-based cache that is available via Globus.
 Users write to the cache and then the data is migrated to tape based on a storage lifecycle policy.
-The default quota on the cache space is 10T or 2% of tape capacity whichever is larger.
+The default quota on the cache space is 10T or 2% of tape capacity, whichever is larger.
 There is also minimum temporary hard quota set to 4 x cache space to allow for short term movement of larger amounts of data.
 Inode quotas are set to an average of 100MB/file of the tape pool capacity